de-bund-bsi-tr-esor/tr-esor-AIP-eIDAS-SigValidator/README.md

 - Extensions are not evaluated due to their dependency to specific profiles
 - The content of Metadata sections is not evaluated with the exception of their well-formedness

-**Be aware of the following issue**
+The following issues are known:

-When running the validator, a warning is generated due to an illegal access to the ClassLoader.
-As far as known, this warning does not influence the correct execution of the program and originates in the jaxb library which is being used.
+- When using the paramter `-o` the provided argument has to be a file which is not in the current directory

 ## Test Environment ##